 Social Security retirement benefits are fully exempt from state income taxes in Ohio.
-Any income from retirement accounts (like a 401(k) or an IRA) or pensions is taxed as regular income (but there are credits available).
+Any income from pensions or retirement accounts like a 401(k) or an IRA is taxed as regular income, but there are credits available.
 Both property and sales tax rates are slightly higher than the national average.

 This calculator reflects the changes under the 2018 Trump Tax Plan.

 Click here to learn more about how the Trump Tax Plan will affect you.